Free «Heart Disease in Middle Age Colombian Population» Essay Sample

 Tobacco Consumption

-Tobacco use is among the major risk factors for cardiovascular diseases that affect the heart.
+Tobacco use is among the major factors for cardiovascular diseases that affect the heart.
 According to Lanas, Serón, and Lanas (2013), the smoking of tobacco products, such as cigarettes, causes several disease conditions, and 50% of all preventable deaths occur in smokers while half of these deaths among smokers are cardiovascular diseases.
 The increase in the number of smoking individuals and the amount of time, during which an individual has been smoking, are directly proportional to the likelihood of developing a heart disease as well as other cardiovascular conditions.
 Those who smoke also have increased levels of contracting an adverse health outcome when a cardiac disease occurs (Lanas, Serón, & Lanas, 2013).
 Furthermore, passive smokers are likely to get cardiovascular diseases as well.
 These people include the non-smoking spouses who live with their smoking partners.

 VIP Services